Menu

 Acute Cholangitis

-Chole: Derived from the Greek word “cholÄ“” meaning bile.
+Chole: Derived from the Greek word “cholÄ“,” meaning bile.

-Angio: Comes from the Greek “angeion” meaning vessel.
+Angio: Comes from the Greek “angeion,” meaning vessel.

-Cholangitis: Bacterial infection of the biliary tree.
+Cholangitis: Refers to a bacterial infection of the biliary tree.

 Disclaimer